sensorbee/docs/source/bql/syntax.rst

     string_agg(name, ', ')

 to return a comma-separated list of all names in the respective group.
-However, the second parameter is not an aggregation parameter, so for a call like
+However, the second parameter is not an aggregation parameter, so for a statement like

 ::

-    string_agg(name, sep)
+    SELECT RSTREAM string_agg(name, sep) FROM ...

 ``sep`` must be mentioned in the ``GROUP BY`` clause.